jdlafferty/relational/rebuttals/4fms.md

 ---------------------

-Many thanks for your engagement with our work!
+Many thanks for your thoughtful engagement with our work!
 We hope this has addressed some of your questions and concerns.
 Please let us know if you have any other questions.